rjbarcon/project-list/README.md

 # Project Listing Application

 - An application where you can add, view, edit, and delete a list of projects
-- Note that auth0 will prompt immediately once you enter the website
-- Kindly contact me via **rjbarcon@gmail.com** for assistance
+- Kindly contact me via **rjbarcon@gmail.com** for assistance installing locally

 ---

-### The backend was deployed to Sliplane (hosting service) with dockerhub
+### The frontend was deployed to Vercel (hosting service)

 #### LIVE WEBSITE LINK: **https://project-list-chi.vercel.app/**

+- Note that auth0 will prompt immediately once you enter the website
 - Note that I tried to deploy the frontend with docker but there's an error connecting the nextjs to the backend (probably some issue with the container)

 ---